 At the front of Birds of Prey's ensemble for most of its run was Barbara Gordon, the former (and now future) Batgirl who had become paralyzed due to a gunshot from the Joker and reinvented herself as Oracle, fighting crime through intelligence rather than brute force.

-Birds of Prey even inspired a short-lived TV drama on The WB, and while the show didn't take off with fans or critics, it was a testament to the appeal of a relatively new series something that's not easy in an industry traditionally heavily reliant on characters and concepts from the Golden and Silver Age.
-Birds of Prey is continuing on in The New 52, once again showing that the book has staying power.
+Birds of Prey even inspired a short-lived TV drama on the WB, and while the show didn't take off with fans or critics, it was a testament to the appeal of a relatively new series - something that's not easy in an industry traditionally heavily reliant on characters and concepts from the Golden and Silver Age.

 SHHHHH3 of 12It was a concept Jeph Loeb was, and really most fans were, familiar with.
 Put Batman on a collision course with a gauntlet of his enemies, and see just how he comes out the other side.
 When the writer teamed up with Jim Lee to try this out one more time, though, they hit something really special.
 While using very human relationships as the driving focus of the story, they also showed that you don't need superpowers to be a superhero.